Voice Search Optimisation for UK Businesses:

 Optimise Your Google Business Profile Completely

-According to voice search research, Google Business Profile is absolutely critical for local voice searches.
-According to experts, voice assistants favour businesses staying active online—fresh posts, recent customer reviews, updated opening hours signal that you’re actively engaged with customers.
+Google Business Profile is absolutely critical for local voice searches.
+Voice assistants favour businesses staying active online—fresh posts, recent customer reviews, updated opening hours signal that you’re actively engaged with customers.

 Create FAQ Content Targeting Voice Queries